AitorATuin/purescript-ractive/src/stencil/tut2/contentmd.md

 ---

-We are cool enough that we can show dynamically a nice greeting to everyone, but it would be nicer if spanish people could understand us when being polite.
+We are cool enough, we can show dynamically a nice greeting to everyone, but it would be nicer if spanish people could understand us when being polite.

 That's what we are going to do now, we are going to change the content of our message.